 The Department of Criminal Justice is firmly grounded in the educational model of criminal justice which emphasizes the social scientific study of crime and criminal justice.
 Exposure to theory and research are the foundations of such an approach.
 Our students not only consume what theory and research tells us about crime and justice, they are also encouraged to be active participants in the process by which knowledge is created and disseminated.
 A variety of opportunities exist for our students to engage in active research projects and to present the results of that research.

-Program goals of the BS in Criminal Justice include the following:
+Program goals of the BS and the BS/MS in Criminal Justice include the following:

 - Acquire historical and contemporary perspectives on the nature and extent of crime and policies related to crime and justice, with emphasis on implications for policy, race, class and gender both domestically and globally.